 Creative Thinking Ability: Districts shall identify students as gifted in the area of creative thinking ability when a student scores one standard deviation above the mean, minus the standard error of measure, on an approved intelligence test and also attains a qualifying score on an approved checklist of creative behaviors or creativity test.

 Visual and Performing Arts Ability: Districts shall identify students as gifted in the area of visual and performing arts ability when a student demonstrates superior ability in a visual or performing arts area through a display of work, an audition, or other performance or exhibition and a qualifying score on an approved checklist of behaviors related to a specific arts area.

 Referrals and Whole-Grade Screenings for Identification

 A student is considered screened for gifted identification when he or she is evaluated using an instrument approved for gifted identification.
-Districts will evaluate students referred or recommended for gifted identification and provide opportunities for evaluation during whole-grade screenings.
+Public school districts (city, local, and exempted village) will evaluate district students referred or recommended for gifted identification and provide opportunities for evaluation during whole-grade screenings.

-Referrals: Parents, teachers, or peers may refer students for gifted identification evaluation.
+Referrals: Parents, guardians, teachers, or peers may refer students for a gifted identification evaluation.
 Students may also refer themselves.
-Once a school or district receives a referral or recommendation for the evaluation of a student, they must test within ninety days of the referral.
+Public school districts must evaluate a student within ninety days of an initial referral for gifted identification.
 Districts are required to provide two opportunities per year for the evaluation of students in grades K-12 who are referred for identification in any area of gifted ability.